gainwell-ohio/spbm/docs/UPDL/BloodFCT_Agents/hemophilia_factors.md

-# Blood Formation, Coagulation, and Thrombosis Agents: Hemophilia Factors\*
+# Blood Formation, Coagulation, and Thrombosis Agents: Hemophilia Factors*

-## LENGTH OF AUTHORIZATIONS
+## Length of Authorizations

 365 Days

-## GRANDFATHERING
+## Grandfathering

 Patients who have a claim for a non-preferred drug in the previous 120 days will be automatically approved to continue the drug through the automated PA system.
 Patients who have taken the drug previously, but do not have claims history (e.g. new to Medicaid), will be approved for PA after prescriber contact.

-## PRIOR AUTHORIZATION CRITERIA
+## Prior Authorization Criteria

 1. Is there any reason the patient cannot use a medication not requiring prior approval?